XMTei/ReCharSet/README.md

 ![Screenshot](ReCharSet/Images/ScreenShot.PNG)

 ## For WindowsXP
-If you need run on WindowsXP or Windows7, you can download a old version from [here](http://www.infbj.com/?L=en-us&M=FreeSoftwares)
+If you want to use this software on WindowsXP, you can download a old version from [here](http://www.infbj.com/?L=en-us&M=FreeSoftwares)